You’re invited to Typeforum 2024! 📣

 Aim for a short survey—two to four questions is best.
 Before sending it out, toggle on Time to complete in your Welcome Screen, if using one, to show upfront how long completion will take.
 (If Time to complete is longer than a few minutes, consider using Logic or removing questions—shorter forms have a higher completion rate!)

 Take advantage of Logic to show respondents only those questions that reflect their experience.
-For example, let’s say your typeform starts off by asking for the main factor that made a respondent leave your service:
+For example, let’s say your form starts off by asking for the main factor that made a respondent leave your service:

 newchurn7.png